HelpBot Assistant

 Enable different filter for a column

-The Syncfusion Angular Grid offers the flexibility to customize filtering behavior for different columns by enabling various types of filters such as Menu, Excel, Checkbox.
-This feature allows you to tailor the filtering experience to suit the specific needs of each column in your grid.
-For example, you might prefer a menu-based filter for a category column, an Excel-like filter for a date column, and a checkbox filter for a status column.
+The Grid offers flexibility to customize filtering behavior for different columns by enabling various filter types such as Menu, Excel, or CheckBox.
+This allows tailoring the filtering experience to suit specific column needs.
+For example, use a menu-based filter for a category column, an Excel-like filter for a date column, and a checkbox filter for a status column.

-It can be achieved by adjusting the column.filter.type property based on your requirements.
+It can be achieved by adjusting the column.filter.type property based on requirements.

-Here’s an example where the menu filter is enabled by default for all columns, but you can dynamically modify the filter types through a dropdown:
+Here’s an example where the menu filter is enabled by default for all columns, and filter types can be modified dynamically through a dropdown:

 import { Component, OnInit, ViewChild } from '@angular/core';